-Energy conservation continues to be an area of emphasis and is regularly monitored.
+Energy management is one of the key strategic areas in the Company's pursuit of sustainability in its operations.
+Energy consumption is not only the main source of emissions but also has its implication on the cost of operations.
 The Company's plant has been designed in such a manner so as to achieve a high efficiency in the utilization of energy.
 These include reduction in power consumption, optimal water consumption and eliminating excess use of paper etc.